benrodenhaeuser/benrodenhaeuser.github.io/_drafts/sinatra-from-scratch.md

 This series of posts grew out of my own attempt to understand the inner workings of [Sinatra][1], a popular Ruby tool for quickly building web applications.
 The Sinatra code base is comparatively compact, but dense.
 I found it quite challenging to read initially.
 My hope is that this series could be of help for people who would like to get a better understanding of Sinatra internals, just as I did when I started diving into its source code.

-Rather than picking parts of the Sinatra source and commenting on them, I will present „Frankie“, a toy version of Sinatra I built to aid my own learning process.
+Rather than commenting on selected parts of the Sinatra source, I will discuss „Frankie“, a toy version of Sinatra I built to aid my own learning process.
 When I say „toy version of Sinatra“, I really mean four things: Frankie …

 1. is fully functional,
 2. is not meant for real-world use,
 3. follows the way Sinatra does things very closely, and
 4. implements a *selection* of the Sinatra feature set only.

-In this post, we start even smaller: our initial version of Frankie will only run a couple dozen lines of code, and won’t be very capable at all.
+In this post, we start even smaller: our initial version of Frankie will only consist of a couple dozen lines of code, and won’t be very capable at all.
 Subsequent iterations will extend and refine this base setting.
 Here is what we will be covering:

 - Storing routes and handling requests (this post)
 - The top-level DSL ([part 02][2] of the series)